top of page

 Everyone needs to understand the impact of AMR and take action, not just healthcare professionals.

-I am passionate about translating complex AMR issues and data into clear, impactful and evidence-based messages for all audiences.
+I work with clients who want their ideas, data and projects to make an impact.
+I love translating complex AMR issues and data into clear, impactful and evidence-based messages for all audiences.

 I co-published a paper on point-of-care testing as a strategy for antimicrobial stewardship with CSIRO.